hoffjager/databases/README.md

 # 3: Countries & Developers:
 The total number of distinct countries & video game developers in the collection:

-There are 535 distinct video game developers from 47 distinct countries.
+There are 537 distinct video game developers from 47 distinct countries.
 All distinct countries & developers are sorted by hours played in descending order:

-	#: Country: Hours
+	#: Country: Games/Hours
-	1. USA = 297
+	1. USA = 298
 	2. Japan = 246
-	3. England = 174
+	3. England = 175
 	4. Canada = 87
 	5. Scotland = 9
 	6. France = 38
 	7. Australia = 23
 	8. Sweden = 40
-	9. Germany = 17
+	9. Germany = 18
 	10. Poland = 17

 	#: Developer: Hours